austinpkugler/cubesat/README.md

 FRONTEND:
     NISCA Responsibility
-        - link to instructions on how to recieve Bitcoin from space--should link to bitcoin.html (index.html; line 213)
+        - link to instructions on how to recieve Bitcoin from space.
+Should link to bitcoin.html (index.html; line 213)

 BACKEND:
     NISCA Responsibility